darknethaxor/DH-HackBar/README.md

 * https://www.stackoverflow.com<br>
 * https://github.com

-4. Some DIOS, payloads and queries were collected from the Internet, Anon HackBar, Pure Exploit HackBar and Desktop's Mozila Firefox HackBar Addon [V. 2.9.2].
+4. Some DIOS, payloads and queries were collected from the Internet, Anon HackBar and Desktop's Mozila Firefox HackBar Addon [V. 2.9.2].

 <b>NOTE:</b> DH HackBar is not an modified application.
 It's development was started as a fully blank project by the developers of <b>Team Darknet Haxor</b>.
 During the development period, we tried to follow Anon HackBar's design, as users are already familiar and will be much comfortable with it.
 <br>